opennx/nx.client/README.md

 _Alpha version - Only to be used in presence of developers._

 ## About
-OpenNX Server (a.k.a.
+OpenNX client (a.k.a.
 Firefly) is QT based client application for nx.server (Nebula).

 ## Installation